 Magnetic resonance imaging (MRI).
-A scan where a powerful magnet and radio waves are used to make a detailed picture of the body.
+A scan where a powerful magnet and radio waves are used to make a detailed picture of the protate gland.
+It is used to see if there is anything unsusal that could suggest cancer in the prostate.